What Are The Penalties For A DUI In Georgia?

 - Third offense — Upon conviction of a third offense, you are considered a habitual violator.
 This status revokes your license for five years and confiscates your license plate.
 On top of that, the penalties are a $1,000 to $5,000 fine, a minimum of 15 days in jail, at least 30 days of mandatory community service, $410 fee for license reinstatement, the DUI program and costs, clinical evaluation and treatment, a possible interlock ignition device and a limited driving permit after two years.
 You also must pay for your name, address and photo to be published in the local newspaper.

-Three convictions results in a felony DUI charge.
+Three convictions result in a felony DUI charge.

 What Is An Ignition Interlock Device?